james-houghton/ISE521FINALPRJ_HTA/README.md

 NOTES:
 I going to try to organize/structure everything for our final presentation and outline everything here.
 The binder_version branch of this repo will be used to continue implementing the Basic_example.
 This version will (eventually) outline each section and include placeholders with descriptions of the content that will eventually go there.
 Continue to use the binder_version branch and move content over incrementally once it is working/finished.

-Let me know anything if there are any many changes that need to be made or if you have any questions, comments, concerns.
+I will also try to add note to the Basic_Example notebook so take a look and et me know anything if there are any major changes that need to be made or if you have any questions, comments, concerns.

 File Descriptions:
 name and one sentence summary of what it does

-End Notes
+End Notes (this will be removed before final presentation)

 Begin Final Paper